 Hi everyone, welcome back for part 2 of the marriage series “Now that the honeymoon is over”.
-If you haven’t already done so, make you to check out the interviews and Toni’s post from last week so you are all caught up.
+If you haven’t already done so, make sure to check out the interviews for some background.
+Once you’re done with those, we can move on to the signs that you should consider delaying your wedding.

 - Toni’s Interview